 to be settled at a set date in the future or within a range of future dates

-The physical exchange of a currency pair, which takes place at the exact point the trade is settled that is ‘on the spot’ or within a short period of time.
+The physical exchange of a currency pair, which takes place at the exact point the trade is settled that is ‘on the spot’ or within a short period.

 The first currency listed in a forex pair is a base currency is and while the second currency is called the quote currency.

-Forex trading always involves selling one currency in order to buy another.
+Forex trading always involves selling one currency to buy another.

 that is why it is quoted in pairs the price of a forex pair is how much one unit of the base currency is worth in the quote currency.

-Each currency in the pair is listed as a three-letter code, which favor to be formed of two letters that stand for the region.
+Each currency in the pair is listed as a three-letter code, which favors being formed of two letters that stand for the region.

 And one standing for the currency itself.